pcda17/pcda17.github.io/index.md

 -   Day, Ronald E. “Governing Expression: Social Big Data and Neoliberalism.”
 In *Indexing It All: The Subject in the Age of Documentation*, Information, and Data, 123–44.
 History and Foundations of Information Science.
 Cambridge, Massachusetts: The MIT Press, 2014.

--   Hitchcock, Tim.
-“Digital Searching and the Re-formulation of Historical Knowledge” 2008.
-In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
-Ashgate: 2008.

 ### Assignment